sensille/litehm2/README.md

 rv901t due to its gbit interface.
-To mitigate this, pull commit [2afcf903](https://github.com/sensille/linuxcnc/commit/2afcf90342952e91802584218dcccc0c858b9319) from [sensille/linuxcnc-litehm2](https://github.com/sensille/linuxcnc/tree/litehm2-2.8.4) and rebuild linuxcnc according to
+To mitigate this, pull commit [2afcf903](https://github.com/sensille/linuxcnc/commit/2afcf90342952e91802584218dcccc0c858b9319) from [sensille/linuxcnc-litehm2](https://github.com/sensille/linuxcnc/tree/litehm2-2.8.4) or build linuxcnc from master.
+The patch is merged and will probably be part of the 2.10 release.

+Then rebuild linuxcnc according to
 [building linuxcnc](http://linuxcnc.org/docs/master/html/code/building-linuxcnc.html).

 ### Mesaflash Patches